Trans 101

 Every time.

 You may notice things are… popping out.
 Yep!
 You have to use things to help hold it all in place… some people use tape (ouch) or sports tape that’s at least meant for skin.
 Some use a gaffe that goes over the underwear.
+And again, some use specialty underwear that’s meant to smooth the area over, as discussed in that TRANS FREEDOM (and underwear) essay.

 And stop and imagine for a minute if every time you left your home you had to remember to pause and think about what underwear you’re wearing, and then very likely have to go change them just to go to the grocery store.
 Fun, no?